Payment protection insurance

-You could be eligible to claim compensation if you bought a payment protection insurance (PPI) policy and the information you were given was misleading or insufficient.
+You could be eligible to claim compensation if you bought a PPI policy and the information you were given was misleading or insufficient.

 Your claim would be against the company that advised you to take out the PPI policy, not the company you had the policy with.
 The advising firm will need to have failed for you to claim with us.
 We can only accept PPI claims for negligent advice received on or after 14 January 2005.

-You may also be eligible for compensation if there was commission earned by the company you had the policy with, for the sale of PPI and you were not told about it.
+You may also be eligible for compensation if the company you had the policy with earned commission for the sale of PPI and didn’t tell you about it.
 This is often called a 'Plevin' claim, named after the court case about this issue.
-However, if you have already made a successful PPI claim for mis-selling and received compensation from us, then you won’t be eligible to make a ‘Plevin’ claim against that same firm.
+If you have already made a successful PPI claim for mis-selling and received compensation from us, however, then you won’t be eligible to make a Plevin claim against that same firm.